priyamtejaswin/c00lHaX/notes/trees.md

 = \frac{\sigma^2}{n}
 $$

+## What about the Bias?
+The Bias of a individual tree built using the Bootstrapped data will be *higher* than the bias of the tree with the full data, simply because the data is being repeated, and because of random feature selection it will not have access to all features for fitting.

+But the gain from the variance reduction is what leads to better performance.

 # Random Forests
 After bagging, in the RF algorithm, every split is made from a **random subset** of features.
 This is done to further de-correlate the trees.
 For classification problems, the suggested number is $\sqrt{p}$.
 For regression, it's $p/3$.
 Here $p$ is the original number of features in the dataset.

+## What about the Bias?
+The bias of the random forest is the *same as the bias of an indivial Bootstrapped tree* because the limited feature space imposes further restrictions on the model.

 # Boosting
 > Can a set of weak learners create a single strong learner?